 8. Empower Teams at All Levels

-Trouble for employees often begins with management’s inability to support and motivate team members which usually results in turnover and if you are unable to identify the problematic manager, you might end up with an extremely high rate of turnover.
-To avoid problems keep a close eye on management and make sure that they all share company values.
+Trouble can often begin when management fail to correctly support and motivate team members and, if you are unable to identify the problematic manager in question, then the end result could be a high rate of turnover.
+To avoid problems keep a close eye on management and make sure that they all put the company values into practice.

 Deal With Micromanaging Issues

 Micromanagement can quickly become a major issue as it breaks employee morale and results in resignations and under-performing employees.
-Keep track of turnover, and encourage employees to speak up whenever they are treated unfairly to make sure that the problem does not stem from a single manager.
+Encourage staff to speak up whenever they feel that they are being treated unfairly and follow up on those complaints with the respective manager.

 9. Track Turnover